-As a Founding Partner of Childress Klein, Landon brings nearly 4 decades of experience in the commercial real estate industry with an emphasis on developing industrial facilities that are safe, efficient and meet the needs of our most progressive clients.
+As a Founding Partner of Childress Klein, Landon brings four decades of experience in the commercial real estate industry with an emphasis on developing industrial facilities that are safe, efficient and meet the needs of our most progressive clients.

 Passionate about delivering spaces that not only stand the rest of time, but improve our client’s process and increase profitability, Landon has an exceptional ability to manage large, technically complex projects while fostering a high level of teamwork.
 With the dedication of him and his team, Childress Klein has developed more than 20 million square feet of industrial space throughout the southeast, in addition to managing and leasing another 10 million square feet.
 His knowledge of the market, combined with his reputation and expertise, help create environments that run safely, efficiently and effectively.